 - Slot 1 / Port 1 Channel Attribute: Basic Channel

 - Replace ‹domain› with your unique domain (found in parentheses at the top of the admin dashboard).

 - Additional provisioned channels: Add an additional channel for the slot/port of the basic channel.

 3. Click Apply.

-4. From the Account tab, enter the Username and Password given to you by Customer Support.
+4. From Account, enter the Username and Password given to you by Customer Support.

 - You’ll use the sip username for both the Username and AuthenticationID fields.